 A Sumred Yant is one of the most popular Thai tattoo symbols that is very often tattooed on the back of a neck.
 This sacred symbol grants its bearer success in life, happiness, and good luck.
 It also augments a person with compassion and kindness towards others.

 According to Buddhist beliefs, Buddha was once reincarnated as a turtle.
 A Turtle Thai tattoo symbol grants long life, good fortune, and good health.
 A long healthy life is related to a perception of a turtle in Buddhist culture.
 It also combines the elements of earth and water.

 A Thai Crocodile tattoo symbol stands for endurance, strength, and power.
 Thai soldiers and Muay Thai fighters often get this tattoo symbol to protect them from injuries.

-The 5 Blessings of Buddha which bring good luck, happiness, well being and protection from evil spirits to those who have them.
+The 5 Blessings of Buddha bring good luck, happiness, well-being, and protection from evil spirits to those who have them.